janvanoverwalle/instamax/README.md

 Just in case it becomes necessary, here are the steps needed to convert and move all the photos and videos to their proper place so that everything works.

 #### Windows
-1. Have all the photos and videos, as well as the `csv`/`Excel` file that contains all the post information in the same folder as this.
+1. Have all the photos and videos, as well as the `csv`/`Excel` file that contains all the post information in the same folder as this (the `instamax` location).
-2. Run the `converter.exe` program.
+2. Run the `converter.exe` program in the `scripts` folder.

 #### Mac / Linux
 1. Same as step 1 on Windows.
 2. Open a terminal window.
     * !!
-Change the working directory to this location.
+Change the working directory to this location (the `instamax` location).
 3. Run this command: `python -m scripts\converter.py`

 If everything worked as it should, there should be a `data` folder containing an `images` folder (which houses all the photos) and a `videos` folder (which houses all the videos).